Nikhilcs36/To_Do_List_Application/README.md

 * Tag: Tags can be added to a todo item, allowing users to categorize their tasks.
 Multiple tags can be added to the same item, and  duplicate tags with the same value are saved only once.

 * Status: The status of a task can be one of the following values: OPEN (default), WORKING, DONE, or OVERDUE.
 The status field is a  mandatory field and helps track the progress of a task.

 The Django admin interface is enabled for easy management of todo items, providing appropriate validation checks for the fields mentioned above.
 The interface includes a changelist view with filters for efficient browsing and proper fieldsets for clear organization.

-Basic authentication is enabled for all the REST APIs, ensuring secure access to the application's functionalities.
+Token authentication is enabled for all the REST APIs, ensuring secure access to the application's functionalities.

 In addition to the mentioned validations, the code includes a custom save method in the TodoItem model.
 This method checks if the due_date exists and if it has passed the current date.
 If the due_date is in the past, the status of the todo item is automatically updated to 'OVERDUE' before saving.